 Each student representative is expected to:

-Attend and fully participate in the three Hillel board meetings.
+- Attend and fully participate in three Hillel board meetings, including the Winter 2016, Spring 2017 and Fall 2017 convenings.
 Each meeting will take place over a two-day period and will include on-site committee meetings and a full board business meeting.
-Hillel covers costs for transportation and lodging.
+Hillel covers costs for transportation and lodging; and

 We look forward to receiving and reviewing your application materials.
-If you have any questions, please direct them to Elizabeth Kurtis.
+If you have any questions, please direct them to Dan Rosenberg.

 Download the application here (PDF).